metal-crow/P2P-Group-Chat/README.md

 ---------------------

 Currently in beta.
-<strike>It can communicate with other connected users over LAN.</strike>
+It can communicate with other connected users over LAN.
 Using RSA, it allows people to DM each other securely and privately.
 It allows users to selectively block and unblock other users based on name.
 Has timestamps based on relay time.